 Japan is well connected and affordable, public transport wise, so investing in a nation-wide train pass comes highly recommended.
 Not only does using transport allow you to move quickly and comfortably between locations, and it also provides a great setting for starting conversations with fellow passengers according to Paul Christie, CEO of Walk Japan.

 2. Stay at a Ryokan

-For a traditional experience hospitality when travelling in Japan, Kylie Clarke from Japan House recommends a stay at a Ryokan.
-These guesthouses are budget-friendly, can be found throughout the country and often have hot spring facilities.
+For a traditional experience of hospitality when travelling in Japan, Kylie Clarke from Japan House recommends a stay at a Ryokan.
+These guesthouses are budget-friendly, can be found throughout the country, and often have hot spring facilities.
 Food is seasonal and regional, with breakfast coming particularly recommended!

 3. Follow a pilgrimage route

 For the founder of Walkopedia, William Mackesy, following a pilgrimage route whilst in Japan is a must.
 He particularly recommends a route through Yoshino and Omine, Kumano Sanzan, and Koyasan, which combines an experience of Japan’s ancient woodland with sacred Shinto and Buddhist sites.

 In addition to embracing the buzz of Japan’s megacities, consider escaping to the countryside.
 Whilst it’s only possible to climb Mount Fuji during July and August, cycling and canoeing against its backdrop are year-round options.

 Oliver Hilton Johnson, director of Tengu Sake, recommends swapping The Alps for Japanese ski slopes, and with good reason!
 Over 500 ski resorts can be found throughout Japan, with the northern island of Hokkaido to Tohoku arguably providing the best conditions and facilities.
 If you’re a keen-skier, consider adding a few days in the mountains to your itinerary.